 If I were to do this again, I would have done the 1×2 trim all the way up the sides, with the top 1×6 board in between them like I did with the bottom 1×6 board, for a more seamless look on the sides.
 This way is shown in the SketchUp graphic in step #1.
 It’s ok though, I can fill all of the seams/small gaps in with caulk or wood filler.

-Also, if I did this again I would build the face frame separately with pocket holes first, then attach with brad nails and wood glue to the frame, just like I did with our DIY wall cabinet.
+Also, if I did this again I would build the face frame separately with pocket holes first, then attach with brad nails and wood glue to the frame, just like I did with our DIY wall cabinet and DIY garage cabinets.

 6. Add crown molding

 The last trim step is to add crown molding to the top of the built in cabinet.

 I used the classic, no compound, mitered cut method for cutting our crown molding outside corner, which is where the crown is turned upside down on the miter saw fence.
 This works best with wood crown molding rather than MDF crown (trust me lol).

 It’s the same method I used for the crown molding when enclosing the space above our kitchen cabinets and our DIY wall cabinet.
 As I described in those tutorials, this cutting guide from Dewalt is super helpful and explains how to do it.

 Another alternative to crown molding that’s easier is adding a 1×4 board with mitered ends.
 We used this more simple trim method for our DIY built in cabinets for our kitchen.